ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 can actually be useful, since it means flow markers can have names, and conditions attached to them, and so on.

-In addition, the following adjective can be tested at run-time:
+In addition, the following adjectives can be tested at run-time:

 - `flowing` rather than `offered` if the choice is a `->` or `<-` flow control marker rather than an option offered to the player.
+- `story-ending` if the choice is an `-> end the story ...`.

+The following relation is available:

+- `C is in B` if the dialogue choice `C` is part of the beat `B`.
+The existence of this relation makes it possible to extract, say, `the list of unperformed dialogue choices in B`.

 ### Textual decisions and the current choice list